Debt Consolidation Calculator

 Home equity loans, home equity line of credits, and cash-out refinances are common sources of funds used for debt consolidation.
 These are secured loans that are tied to collateral, such as real estate properties, generally lower risk for lenders, which lowers interest rates.
 On the other hand, unsecured loans can also be used to consolidate debts, such as personal loans or balance-transfer credit cards.
 They tend to have higher interest rates and lower loan limits because there is no collateral attached to them.

 Before consolidating loans, there are some considerations to keep in mind.

-- The process of consolidating debt is not quick, but tends to be tedious and drawn out.
-It involves evaluating a person's financial situations with a credit counselor in order to ponder necessary actions.
+- The process of consolidating debt is not quick but tends to be tedious and drawn out.
+It involves evaluating a person's financial situation with a credit counselor in order to ponder necessary actions.

 Fix the Real Problem First